M-Chimiste/PaperPal/README.md

   - AMD Ryzen 7900X
   - 128GB GDDR5 RAM
   - 2 x RTX 3090s with NVLink
 - The default settings inside my arguments are selfish.
 I've set it up for the ease of my own use and I highly recommend you configure them for your own useage as needed.
-Perhaps I'll make like a config yaml or something that I can pass instead of argparse in the future (added to the TODO).
 - I'm presently only supporting sending emails through Gmail.
 You can very easily modify my communication.py file to add in normal SMTP support or other API calls.
 Gmail just seemed easiest since I don't have an outlook server.
 To configure an application password with Gmail check out [these instructions](https://support.google.com/mail/answer/185833?hl=en).
 You need to pass these as an argument or add them into a credentials json.
 You can see a sample of the credentials in the config folder.

 ## Use